5 Key Considerations

 Meaning…it’s “techy” but it’s not a tech firm.
 Technology is great, but it has limitations.
 Cloud-based accounting firms can offer: greater convenience and potentially a higher value proposition for clients, flexibility for remote teams, and greater efficiency and faster growth for the firm.

 That said, technology can only take you so far.
 The fundamentals of accounting practice management still matter more than your tech stack.
 Maybe one day, AI could help with these issues, but for now, old school business practices still rely on leadership.
 For example, if you hire the wrong people, you will still have efficiency and management problems that accompany those decisions.
-If you don’t focus your offerings, you will still find your talent spread too thinly.
+If you don’t focus your offerings, you will still find your talent spread too thin.
 If you accept the wrong clients, your profit margins will suffer.
 The list goes on.
 The point is, buyers still need to assess the basic business practices when evaluating cloud-based accounting firms for sale.

 - Valuations are higher.